-American Idol Crowns Its Season 16 Winner!
-The Champion Is ...
+American Idol Crowns Its Winner — and Caleb Lee Hutchinson and Maddie Poppe Reveal They're Dating!

 Before being crowned the champion, Poppe shared her nerves and hard times during the competition.

 “There were definitely so many moments where I was going to give up,” she said at the semifinals on Sunday.
-“I wish I could go back and tell myself, ‘It’s going to be alright, you just wait!'”
+“I wish I could go back and tell myself, ‘It’s going to be all right, you just wait!'”

 Throughout the season, Poppe won the hearts of millions — including judges Perry, Bryan and Richie.